lestrrat/writing-sample/README.md

 Using your dough scraper, push the dough from one side to the other.
 The dough should be sticking just slightly to your working surface, resisting to move.
 While the dough resists and you keep pushing, you will notice that the dough folds over itself at the bottom, where it is sticking to the working suface.
+This pulls the surface of the dough, and creates tension, which is what we want.

 Repeat the above process from other sides, and this should create a round dough with tension at the surface.
 When you have a round dough, use your dough scraper to lift the dough, and place